Joel Embiid sits out as 76ers zip past Nets 107-86. Philly will face Miami in the play-in tournament

+“We've got a good mindset, I think, and we'll just take that into Wednesday,” Sixers coach Nick Nurse said.

-The 76ers expect to have Embiid, the two-time NBA scoring champion, in the lineup for the postseason.
+Nurse said Embiid, the two-time NBA scoring champion, would be ready for the Heat.

 The 76ers clearly need a healthy — or healthy enough — Embiid in the postseason to give them any shot at winning a round or more in the East.
 The Sixers finished 31-8 with Embiid this season and 16-27 without him.